10 Days in Argentina: 7 Sample Itineraries

 Have dinner at either Volver, Tia Elvira, or El Viejo Marino (all three are located directly on the waterfront) to try centolla (king crab), Ushuaia’s specialty.

-If you arrive in Ushuaia with enough time to spare, walk around the water front and admire the cruises taking lucky passengers to Antarctica (if you have tons of time, get a last minute deal and join them!).
+If you arrive in Ushuaia with enough time to spare, walk around the water front and admire the cruises taking lucky passengers to Antarctica (if you have tons of time and the budget for it, get a last minute deal and join them!).

 Another option for arrival day is visiting the prison museum which is very interesting.